 A trail mix cookie.
-Now this is my kind of cookie.
-(And as you know from several of my other recipe posts, including Healthy Oatmeal Chocolate Chip Cookies and Whole Grain Cocoa Cookies, I love a better-for-you-cookie.
-Why eat a super-sugary, white flour cookie if a healthier one is just as satisfying–and leaves you feeling better about yourself?)
+Now, this is my kind of cookie.
+(And as you know from several of my other recipe posts, including Oatmeal Chocolate Chip Cookies, Whole Grain Cocoa Cookies, and Whole Wheat Almond Cookies, I love a hearty, slightly less sweet cookie.)

 - One of the main changes I made was taking out the peanut butter—we are just not peanut butter cookie fans in this house!
 (OK, the exception being my husband).
 Plus, I figured this was a good swap for anyone with peanut allergies.